 What’s a landing page?

-How is a landing page different from your homepage?
+How is a landing page different from your website homepage?

 What are the essential elements for a high-converting landing page?

-Use the following five tips to ensure your company has high-converting landing pages.
+Use the following five tips to ensure your company is creating high-converting landing pages.

 1. Have a great headline